 What We Carry: You should have at least have one Camera Rain Sleeve in every backpack or bag you carry while traveling.
 Keep it with your backpack rain protector.
 We carry at least four rain sleeves on our travels.
 Two in each backpack because there are times we only have one backpack.
 Personally, we use the OpTech brand because they have cutouts for the viewfinder window.
 This makes using the camera with the sleeve seamless.

 You should always treat your camera like a soldier treats his gun.
 Keep it clean and ready to fire at all times.
 Your camera is built with many sensitive electronic components that get used, abused and are exposed to the elements while you are out shooting.
-Some of the most important and best camera accessories to keep your camera functioning properly is lens cleaners.
-This includes lens cloths, lens pens, brushes and a rocket blaster.
+Some of the most important and best camera accessories to keep your camera functioning properly are lens cleaners.
+This includes lens cloths, lens pens, brushes, and a rocket blaster.

 Why You Need It: Having the right tools to keep a clean camera is a must for any photographer.
 Lens cloths are needed to keep a clear camera lens, so there is no dust and dirt on our lenses that can be seen in the photos.

 Brush pens are great for getting into those hard to reach spots.
-They are great for cleaning away dust, occasional smudges and fingerprints that can get on the lens or the viewfinder.
+They are great for cleaning away dust, occasional smudges, and fingerprints that can get on the lens or the viewfinder.
 A lens pen is an easy-to-use tool that every traveler should have.

-For those travelers who are using their cameras on a daily basis, a rocket blaster is a must have item to keep your camera clean.
+For those travelers who are using their cameras on a daily basis, a rocket blaster is a must-have item to keep your camera clean.
 It safely blows clean air to remove dust from sensitive or hard to reach surfaces.
 Having a clean unit will ensure that your camera functions property at all times.

 What We Carry: You can never have too many lens cloths.
 We carry two sizes; the SecurOMax Black Microfiber Cleaning Cloth 6×7 and the MagicFiber Microfiber Cleaning Cloths, Extra Large.
 The two sizes allow us to remove dust and grime easily.
-These two items are a must have for any travel photographer.
+These two items are a must-have for any travel photographer.

 The brush pen we carry with our camera gear is the LensPen NLP-1.
 We have one pen in every camera bag.
 It’s a great tool to use while out in the field, removing things that a normal lens cloth cannot.

-Filters: UV, ND and Polarizers
+Filters: UV, ND, and Polarizers

-Take your photography to the next level by using UV, ND and Polarizing filters.
+Take your photography to the next level by using UV, ND, and Polarizing filters.
 So many of the top award-winning photographers like us are using them.

 What We Carry: We feel there are three kinds of filters every travel photographer needs to have in the camera kit.
 First off, every traveler should have a UV filter.
 We use the B+W UV Filter MRC 77mm.
 This will not only reduce light flare in the lens, but it also protects the lens glass.
 If you are going to carry one filter while traveling you must carry a circular polarizer.
 We use the B+W Circular Polarizer MRC 77mm.
 We do carry a small collection of ND filters with us, but they are not an item we use all of the time.
-We carry a ND4, ND6 and a ND8.
+We carry an ND4, ND6, and an ND8.